elvis-gene/Java-Web-Developer-Udacity/Notes.md

-### When should not you choose Java for a project?
+### Choosing Java for your project?
-If speed is one of your priorities.
+You should not choose Java If speed is one of your priorities.

-### ANSWER CHOICES 1: Development
+### Development:

 | Stage of Development                    |  Next Step  |
 | ----------------------------------------| ----------- |